Medical School: Lewis Katz School of Medicine at Temple University

 Medical School: University of Cincinnati College of Medicine

-She went above and beyond in her peer tutor role, designing and implementing a supplemental curriculum for both pre-clinical years—a program that continues to be used for student and tutor education today.
-Her dedication and teaching skills were recognized by her peers, with her tutoring sessions becoming so popular they had to be moved to lecture halls to accommodate high attendance.
+She then took a gap year to work as a research coordinator at Nationwide Children's Hospital in Columbus, OH, before attending the University of Cincinnati.
+There, she went above and beyond in her peer tutor role, designing and implementing a supplemental curriculum for both pre-clinical years—a program that continues to be used for student and tutor education today.
+Her dedication and teaching skills were recognized by her peers, with her tutoring sessions becoming so popular that they had to be moved to lecture halls to accommodate high attendance.

-As a tutor, Dr. Somppi-Montgomery is eager to help students achieve their medical school dreams with actionable MCAT and USMLE tutoring.
+As a tutor, Dr. Somppi-Montgomery is eager to help students achieve their medical school or residency dreams with actionable MCAT and USMLE tutoring.
 She employs a student-based educational model, tailoring lesson plans to cover high-yield subjects based on each student's individual learning style.
-Her comprehensive understanding of the medical school application process, combined with her experience in peer tutoring and curriculum development, makes her an invaluable resource for aspiring medical students ready to ace the MCAT or USMLE.
+Her comprehensive understanding of the medical school application process, combined with her experience in peer tutoring and curriculum development, makes her an invaluable resource for students ready to ace the MCAT or USMLE.

 If you want to take advantage of private, personalized USMLE tutoring, you’re an excellent candidate for our program.
 Our one-on-one prep program is designed to help you rectify your weaknesses in less time and reach your goals faster.